Lolliedieb/lolMiner-releases/README.md

 |  --cclk arg (=*)  | The core clock used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |
 |  --mclk arg (=*)  | The memory clock only used for TON to reduce Watts, tt is not MEMORY Offset. "*" can be used to skip a card. |

+### lolMiner 1.61

+_Changes_
+- Slightly improved performance of Flux mining on Nvidia Ampere and Turing cards (by approx 1.5-2.5% compared to 1.60)
+- Improved system memory footprint when mining Flux or Beam on Nvidia GPUs.
+This allows running the solvers on more then 8 GPUs with only 4G system memory.
+- Speed exposed by API is now smoothed, so especially on all Equihash based algorithms the hashrate figures derived from API values will appear more smooth

+_Fixes_
+- Fixed a bug causing Flux mining on Nvidia Pascal GPUs not working
+- Fixed a bug causing stale shares being counted as defect shares in API - and not correctly exposed in miner UI as well.

 ### lolMiner 1.60